Call for Session Proposals

 Call for Presentations & Educational Sessions

 We invite proposals that highlight completed, ongoing, or innovative solutions designed to support tribal communities.
-Sessions should focus on research, emerging technologies, and best practices that align with CIIC’s principal focus areas.
+Sessions should focus on research, emerging technologies, and best practices that align with CIIC’s principal focus areas and theme.

 Presentations should contribute to actionable knowledge, meaningful dialogue, and real-world impact in one or more of the following track areas: